spatie/browsershot/README.md

 If you're not able to install Node and Puppeteer, take a look at [v2 of browsershot](https://github.com/spatie/browsershot/tree/2.4.1), which uses Chrome headless CLI to take a screenshot. `v2` is not maintained anymore, but should work pretty well.

-If using headless Chrome does not work for you take a lookat at `v1` of this package which uses the abandoned `PhantomJS` binary.
+If using headless Chrome does not work for you take a look at at `v1` of this package which uses the abandoned `PhantomJS` binary.

 ## Credits